gultar/tundraos/README.md

 To interact with the underlying virtual filesystem, it is necessary to create a unique directory pointer ID, and include it in all filesystem commands like so.

+A directory "pointer" works by making a reference to directories, which are objects containing circular references leading to their parent directory

 ```
 const pointerId = await getNewPointerId()
 const result = await exec("ls",["path/to/dir"], pointerId)